aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 6. Reboot the database instance.
 The **shared_preload_libraries** and **track_activity_query_size parameters** are static and require an instance reboot for them to take effect.

-7. Create a database user which PGSnapper will use to connect to the PostgreSQL instance, collect database metrics and load it for analysis.
+7. Create a database user which PGSnapper will use to connect to the PostgreSQL instance for metrics collection and loading later.
 You can use psql or any PostgreSQL GUI client such as pgAdmin for running the command below after updating the placeholder specified by **<>**.

 	```bash
 	/usr/local/pgsql/bin/psql --host=<PostgreSQL Instance EndPoint> --port=<Port> --username=<Master UserName> --dbname=postgres